What Is Email Archiving? How It Works, Types of Archiving & Best Practices for Compliance

 • Always consult your legal team before defining custom retention policies to ensure that everything is above board.
 You might also consider securing input from key stakeholders across your organization — including finance, HR, marketing, sales, engineering and production — so that all your bases are completely covered.

-• Simplify compliance by setting a “high-water mark” retention period.
+• Simplify compliance by setting a “high-water-mark” retention period.
 For example, if you were subject to two separate regulations, one of which required a two-year retention period and the other a five-year retention period, it would be best practice to set a five-year retention period across all email data.

-• Make your email retention policies and schedules as simple and straightforward as possible.
+• Make your email retention policies and schedules as straightforward as possible.
 The more accessible your policies and schedules, the more likely your employees are to adhere to them, and the more likely your organization will remain compliant with applicable regulations.

-• Review your email retention policies and schedules on an annual basis to ensure that they are still up to date and relevant.
+• Review your email retention policies and schedules on an annual basis to ensure that they are still up-to-date and relevant.
 If you do make any changes, be sure to communicate those changes to your employees.

 • Enhance productivity by using automation to your advantage.
 Email archiving solutions not only automatically capture and index emails — you can also configure your organization’s email archiver to automate the legal hold process and automatically erase data once it’s exceeded its retention period.